-We derive our revenues primarily from passenger transportation, which represented 96.6% of our revenues for the year ended December 31, 2018.
-In addition, 2.3% of our total revenues are derived from cargo and 1.0% from other revenues.
+We derive our revenues primarily from passenger transportation, which represented 96.5% of our revenues for the year ended December 31, 2019.
+In addition, 2.3% of our total revenues are derived from cargo and 1.2% from other activities.